simoncblyth/opticks/notes/issues/reimplement-G4OpticksRecorder-CManager-for-new-workflow.rst

 * standard U4 genstep bookkeping is duplicating some of what was done by recording,
   specifically the pairs CPho/spho and CGenstep/sgs are doing the same thing

+* DONE: SEvt::AddPho collects into SEvt::pho SEvt::pho0 vectors of sphoton

+  * pho0: simple push_back
+  * pho: using resize at each genstep and slotting in using spho.id

+* TODO: check that works with both C+S gensteps and when reemission enabled

+  * with reemission, the appropriate thing to do is replace the spho with the reemission one in same slot

+* TODO: exapnd to collecting records and rec

 3. check that can follow reemission lineage, reusing the functionality